kieranbrowne/kieranbrowne.github.io/_posts/2017-05-02-clojure-tensorflow-interop.md

 layout: post
 thumbnail: /images/clojure-tensorflow-thumb.jpg
 kurzgesagt:
-tags: [code, clojure, tensorflow, java, interop]
+tags: [code, clojure, tensorflow, java, interop, machine learning]
 ---

 TensorFlow is a library for running matrix computation very fast.
 This makes it perfect for data science and in particular, machine learning.